No city-run trick-or-treating in Northfield this Halloween, officials say

 Although families may decide to engage in traditional trick-or-treating, city officials will not endorse or participate, according to the letter.

-“Trick or Treat also potentially involves visitors traveling from other neighborhood or communities, and we have already heard from concerned residents about controlling the amount on people on certain streets,” police said.
+“Trick or Treat also potentially involves visitors traveling from other neighborhoods or communities, and we have already heard from concerned residents about controlling the amount on people on certain streets,” police said.

 Several South Jersey communities have already announced changes to their celebrations this year due to the ongoing pandemic.

-Last month, Ocean City officials and the Ocean City Exchange Club announced its annual Halloween Parade was canceled.
+Last month, Ocean City officials and the Ocean City Exchange Club announced their annual Halloween parade was canceled.
 Sea Isle City Mayor Leonard Desiderio said around the same time that his city’s Halloween Parade and Dance Party, scheduled for Oct.
-16, has also been canceled because of COVID-19.
+16, was also canceled because of COVID-19.

-Most recently, Pleasantville officials said they will not host community-wide trick-or-treating events for Halloween this year due to the pandemic.
+Most recently, Pleasantville officials said they will not host community-wide trick-or-treating events for Halloween this year.

 Contact: 609-272-7241